TokenBrice/blog/content/posts/2021/luchadores-nft.md

 I hope this article has helped you understand what it is about a collection of wrestlers that fascinates me, and more generally how I analyze a collection, and that it will also help you evaluate others.

-🙏 Huge thanks to HHK, Charles, Thomas, Erwan & FrenchTony for proofreading the French version of this article and translating it integrally into English.
+_🙏 Huge thanks to HHK, Charles, Thomas, Erwan, [PhilH](https://twitter.com/phil_h) & FrenchTony for proofreading the French version of this article and translating it integrally into English._